-There is less than 19 days until Valentines Day!
-Instead of stopping by Walgreens at 5:30pm on 2/14 on your way home to pick up a heart shaped box of chocolates, a stuffed animal, and a cheesy card, lets think this through in a deliberate manner.
+There are less than 19 days until Valentines Day!
+Instead of stopping by Walgreens at 5:30pm on 2/14 on your way home to pick up a heart-shaped box of chocolates, a stuffed animal, and a cheesy card, let’s think this through in a deliberate manner.
 What could you give your loved one this holiday that shows you really care for them and appreciate them and…put a lot of thought into the gift?
-Its not going to come as a surprise to anyone reading this blog article that I’m going to suggest giving the gift of travel as a Valentines Day gift, right?
+It’s not going to come as a surprise to anyone reading this blog article that I’m going to suggest giving the gift of travel as a Valentines Day gift, right?
 Allow me to explain why and give you some tips on how to make it the best gift your love has ever received for Valentines Day.

 Before I cut to the chase I want to say out loud…even if your significant other (SIGO) says he/she doesn’t care about Valentines Day (special emphasis on the *she* part), they probably do and will still be very touched if you actually make an effort to think about a nice gesture for them.
 I know this from experience, because I’m one of those people that “doesn’t care about Valentines Day”.
 You know what I do care about though?
 Being shown that I’m appreciated or loved and Valentines Day is just as good a day as any to receive that feeling.

 Why is travel the best gift?

 Honestly, I could go on and on about this, so I’ll try to keep it succinct for the sole purpose of getting you away from this blog and getting into planning a special travel-related gift for your SIGO.
 But, if you want the lowdown, check out my signature guide, “10 Ways to Strengthen Relationships Through Travel”.
 For now, let’s throw a few bullet points out there: